ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

     which mamba
     ```

-    This should show the path to your mamba executeable, e.g. `~/mambaforge/bin/mamba`.
+    This should show the path to your mamba executable, e.g. `~/mambaforge/bin/mamba`.

 For more information about installing mamba,
 see [the mamba installation documentation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-installation).